harveylihr/alpa/osdi22_artifact/deepspeed/README.md

 # For example, benchmark DeepSpeed on MoE on a 32-GPU cluster
 ./run_deepspeed_benchmark.sh 32
 ```
+For the last two cases `num_gpus=16` and `num_gpus=32`, DeepSpeed cannot scale due to out-of-memory errors in all cases we have tried.
+You can also try to tune the value of `DP`, `MP`, `EP` and see if you can manually find a strategy that fits the big models (10B or 27B) onto the cluster of GPUs (16 or 32).

 ## Notes

-### DeepSpeed prints inconsistent TFlops
-DeepSpeed's logger calculates the TFlops incorrectly.
-Please ignore the values it reported and observe the final value
-reported by Alpa benchmarking code.

 ### Zero-1, Zero-2, and Zero-3?
 DeepSpeed MoE is not compatible with ZeRO-3.
 It, however, can support ZeRO-2 and ZeRO-1.
-We have tested both ZeRO-1 and ZeRO-2;
-it turns out that ZeRO-2 demonstrates much better performance.
+We have tested both ZeRO-1 and ZeRO-2; In our experiments, ZeRO-2 demonstrates much better performance.
 Hence, in our artifact evaluation and the paper, we report the ZeRO-2 performance by default.